nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Only full words will be matched. e.g. `John` will not match `Johnny`.

-* Contacts matching at least one keyword will be returned. e.g. `n/Perry Dr.` will match contacts with name `Perry the Platypus` and `Dr Doofenshmirtz`.
+* Contacts matching at least one keyword will be returned. e.g. `n/Perry Dr` will match contacts with name `Perry the Platypus` and `Dr Doofenshmirtz`.

 Examples: